kenkrik/CHIP-8-Emulator/README.md

 # CHIP-8 emulator made with C and SDL2
-- Most programs should now render properly
+- Programs should now render properly
+- Input works
-- input is not working at the moment
+- Audio does not work at the moment

 ## Requirements to build:
 - a proper terminal or WSL2
 - SDL2, SDL2_image, gcc or some othe C compiler

 ## To build run:
     git clone https://github.com/Kenkrik/CHIP-8-Emulator